Donald Trump Happy New Year Tweet To Enemies: Enemies Respond

 — Bernie Sanders (@SenSanders) December 31, 2016

 Other than taunting his enemies with tweets, Donald Trump will be ringing in the New Year at a private party at his Mar-a-Lago resort in Palm Beach, Florida.
-According to Politico, tickets for Trump’s New Year’s Eve party are being sold for $525 for members and $575 for their non-member guests The amount will go toward costs of the party and profits for the club.
+According to Politico, tickets for Trump’s New Year’s Eve party are being sold for $525 for members and $575 for their non-member guests.
+The amount will go toward costs of the party and profits for the club.
 Hope Hicks, Trump’s future White House strategic communications director, rejected criticisms that the high-priced tickets were an example of selling access to the president-elect.

 “The transition is not concerned about the appearance of a conflict,” Hicks said.
 “This is an annual celebratory event at the private club, like others that have continued to occur since the election.
 Additionally, the president cannot and does not have a conflict.”